Vietnam.vn - Nền tảng quảng bá Việt Nam

-French mayors hold anti-riot rally
+French mayors hold anti-riot rally.

 Công LuậnCông Luận04/07/2023

-Riots subside
+Riots subsided.

-However, in a move that could spark fresh anger, donations to the family of the police officer who opened fire in the incident - now charged with manslaughter - have reached €1m.
+However, in a move that could spark renewed anger, donations to the family of the officer who fired the shots in the incident – now charged with manslaughter – have reached 1 million euros.

 Heavy losses